 Markman Ellis is Professor of Eighteenth Century Studies at Queen Mary University of London.
 He is the editor of ‘Tea And The Tea-Table In Eighteenth-Century England', and in this guest blog, shares with us what teas were drunk in 18th Century England.

 We receive many queries about tea and its caffeine content.
 Unfortunately for the curious tea-drinker, there are innumerable myths circulating regarding tea and caffeine, usually propagated in internet forums.
-Nigel Melican, one of the world’s foremost tea experts, has written the definitive article on tea and caffeine, and we have summarised the main points below.
+Nigel Melican, one of the world’s foremost tea experts, has written the definitive article on tea and caffeine.

 Chinese Black Tea, known locally as Red Tea (Hong Cha), is fully-oxidised whole leaf tea.
 The best whole leaf Black Teas are made by hand, in contrast to the commercial CTC (crush, tear and curl) machine-made Black Teas of India, Sri Lanka and Africa that make up 95% of the world tea market.